franaudo/compas_testing/README.md

-# compas_iot
+## compas_testing

-package to connect and post-process testing data
+Package to convert, post-process and visualise testing data from multiple sources.

+#### NOTE: This package is meant to be part of a compas_IoT master package.